SMT-COMP/smt-comp/rules/rules25.md

 submission must include both the derived tool and the base tool.
 The solver is an archive that contains the precompiled executable (statically linked is preferable).
-It will be executed on a computer that has the same installation as the following docker image
+It will be executed on a computer that has the same installation as the following docker image:

 [`registry.gitlab.com/sosy-lab/benchmarking/competition-scripts/user:latest`](registry.gitlab.com/sosy-lab/benchmarking/competition-scripts/user:latest)